-Lipodermatosclerosis ~ This means a hardening or thickening of the skin.
+Lipodermatosclerosis ~ This means hardening or thickening of the skin.

 Eczema ~ This is common lingo for the itchy, dry and flaky skin.

 Compression stockings help to heal ulcers and prevent new ones from forming!
 Simply put, stockings facilitate the venous return to the heart and improve lymphatic drainage.
-Your Physician may recommend a medication, Pentoxifylline, to assist with blood circulation and improve healing.
-If you cannot tolerate compression stockings, Pentoxifylline, is effective as a monotherapy.
+Your Physician may recommend a medication, Pentoxifylline, to assist with blood circulation and enhance healing.
+If you cannot tolerate compression stockings, Pentoxifylline, is used as a monotherapy.

 Calcium Channel Blockers (CCBs) are a class of medications that treat venous hypertension.
 Nifedipine (Procardia) and Diltiazem (Cardizem) are two commonly prescribed CCBs that effectively reduce high venous pressures and vessel wall stiffness.

 Some VSUs require wound debridement to remove dead tissue, enhancing healing!
-Post-operative dressings are usually managed by a wound care team.
-There are several different bandages that promote healing and improve comfort.
+A wound care team usually manages post-operative dressings.
+Several different bandages promote healing and improve comfort.

 Here are some available dressings: